 Audrey raises her hands in the air, “God, enough!” the sky shakes, “I’m tired of you lording over me with your, ‘You outta thank me for giving you this job’ shit.’”
 She reaches into her backpack for a bottle of water.

-A high pitched screaming echos nearby, “Oh Christ, Mikewl!” seconds later a scrawny guy runs out of an alley, a diamond sword in hand; not far behind him an apocalypse of two meter tall walking cacti that chase after him with surprising speed.
+A high pitched screaming echos nearby, “Oh Christ, Mikewl!” seconds later a scrawny guy runs out of an alley, a diamond sword in hand; not far behind him an apocalypse of two meter tall walking cacti chase after him with surprising speed.
 The three girls walk past and turn the corner.
 Seconds later several explosions ring out, followed by the rumbling of a collapsing building.
 Rachel turns around.
 Dust rises into the midnight void where her dorm once stood.